What is Bullying?

 How can I report bullying?

 If you see any bullying or feel you are being bullied, there are lots of ways you can report this.
 Firstly you can speak to any member of staff you trust and they will help you.
 You can also report bullying using the ‘bully-box’ which is an online reporting system.
-You can find this on the school desktops and also on the student portal.
+Students can find this by logging onto a PC at school and opening the internet browser.
 Just fill in the form and we will support you.
 You can also ask for a peer mentor to speak to who are trained to support you and make sure that the right people help you and anyone involved.

 What support is put in place?